Victor346pixel/alx-low_level_programming/README.md

 Easy to learn

-Structured language
+1. Structured language

-It produces efficient programs.
+2. It produces efficient programs.

-It can handle low-level activities.
+3. It can handle low-level activities.

-It can be compiled on a variety of computer platforms.
+4. It can be compiled on a variety of computer platforms.

-Facts about C
+FACTS ABOUT C:

-C was invented to write an operating system called UNIX.
+1. C was invented to write an operating system called UNIX.

-C is a successor of B language which was introduced around 1970.
+2. C is a successor of B language which was introduced around 1970.

-The language was formalized in 1988 by the American National Standard Institute ANSI.
+3. The language was formalized in 1988 by the American National Standard Institute ANSI.

-The UNIX OS was totally written in C by 1973.
+4. The UNIX OS was totally written in C by 1973.

-Today C is the most widely used and popular System Programming Language.
+5. Today C is the most widely used and popular System Programming Language.

-Most of the state-of-the-art softwares have been implemented using C.
+6. Most of the state-of-the-art softwares have been implemented using C.

-Today's most popular Linux OS and RBDMS MySQL have been written in C.
+7. Today's most popular Linux OS and RBDMS MySQL have been written in C.